Entrepreneurship-and-Innovation-Club/SEIC/README.md

 4. Aid in networking and exposing great products and ideas.

 ---
 (Portion under construction) Head over to the [**Issues**](https://github.com/Entrepreneurship-and-Innovation-Club/SEIC/issues) section to contribute ideas, and have contructive discussions on the same.
 We will also be listing some [**Projects**](https://github.com/Entrepreneurship-and-Innovation-Club/SEIC/projects) soon, once the wheels are set in motion. _**Stay active.
 Keep participating.
-Both positive and negative inputs welcome, given they are both contructive.
-Don't just critique, suggest solutions.
-Cheers!**
+Both positive and negative inputs welcome, given they are contructive 🤗.**_

 ---